aidanbdh/create-and-login-boilerplate-react-redux/README.md

-# react-redux-boilerplate
+# create-and-login-boilerplate-react-redux
-Boilerplate for a basic React/Redux website with Node.js
+Boilerplate for a basic React/Redux website with Node.js and login.